Course Details

 What will students learn?

-The programme has been developed to include a combination of conceptual, methodological and practice-based modules, thus broadening the student’s intellectual and scholarly experience.
-The modules engage with contemporary issues in public history, including controversies, collaborations, and communications, all the time questioning: What does it mean?
-Why does it matter?
-A useful way of describing public history is as “an attitude or perception about the use and value of history”.
-(Hilda Kean and Paul Martin, 2013) Students of this programme learn what this means in theory and in practice, applying the knowledge and skills they acquire to their own learning goals.
+The programme has been designed to include a combination of conceptual, methodological and practice-based modules, thus broadening the student’s intellectual and scholarly experience.
+The modules engage with contemporary issues in public history and cultural heritage, including controversies, collaborations, and communications.
+Students learn about public uses and abuses of the past, what this means in theory and in practice, applying knowledge and skills they acquire to their own learning goals.

 Who is this programme for?